romanmurzac/DrivenPath/chapter_4/README.md

 Now you should see al five subnets: three default public subnets and two private subnets that were created.
 ![Image 4.13](../media/image_4.13.PNG)

 You can create custom Security Group that will allow inbound and outbound traffic based on your specification.
 In this case the Security Group will have inbound traffic as `All traffic` referencing to itself.
-For outbound taffic specify `All traffic` with destination `0.0.0.0/0`.
+For outbound traffic specify `All traffic` with destination `0.0.0.0/0`.
 ![Image 4.14](../media/image_4.14.PNG)

 #### MWAA - Managed Workflows for Apache Airflow
 Access `Airflow` and press on `Create environment`.
 Enter `driven_data_airflow_environment` as *Name* in *Environment details* section.
 Choose latest version available for Airflow.
-As our pipeline should be available with fresh data daily at 08:00 AM, choose for `Weekly maintenance window start` after this time and prefered in weekend.\
+As our pipeline should be available with fresh data daily at 08:00 AM, choose for `Weekly maintenance window start` after this time and preferred in weekend.\
 ![Image 4.5](../media/image_4.15.PNG)

 Press `Browse S3` and choose the bucket that was created before `driven-data-bucket` as *S3 Bucket*.
 Use same bucket for all options with specific directory inside such as: dags, lib for plugins and requirements.
 Plugins should be zipped and requirements should be in `txt` format.
 For this specific environment leave empty all fields beside first one with the bucket itself.\
 ![Image 4.16](../media/image_4.16.PNG)

-Choose `Create MWAA VPC` for `Virtual private cloud` option and a VPC will be create special to be used with the MWAA.
+Choose `Create MWAA VPC` for `Virtual private cloud` option and a VPC will be created special to be used with the MWAA.
 This option will create as well the private subnets needed for MWAA setup.
 You can see created private subnets selected as `Subnet 1` and `Subnet 2`.\
 ![Image 4.17](../media/image_4.17.PNG)

 Choose `Private network (No internet accessible)` so this Airflow environment will be available only for the users with access to the VPC.
 Also, choose `Create new security group` to generate a Security Group special for the Airflow environment.\